kev-fung/KMNIST-Classifier/README.md

 `/content/gdrive/My Drive/Colab Notebooks/Mini-Project/acse-module-8-19/`

-## Result
+## End-Result
+On top of developing a neural network model for classification, we also:
+1. Removed unevenly distributed data for training our model.
+2. Performed a hard-implementation of random-grid search combination for hyperparameter tuning.

-The final model obtained an accuracy of 97.914% on the private leaderboard, and 98.266% on the public leaderboard.
+The final model obtained an accuracy of **97.914%** on the private leaderboard, and **98.266%** on the public leaderboard.

 PyTorch models can be found in [models folder](https://github.com/kev-fung/KMNIST-Classifier/blob/master/models/).